 Broberg is passionate entrepreneur and advocate for the arts.
 She co-founded and currently co-directs the Minneapolis-based group Ensemble 61.
 Broberg also founded the Chicago-based not-for-profit contemporary music group Ensemble Dal Niente in 2004 and served as the Executive Director for six years.
 She was also the President of the Northwestern University Graduate Music Organization from 2005-2008, theMusic Composition Chair for the 2005 Midwest Graduate Music Consortiumand has served on the Board of Directors for New Music Chicago, the Steering Committee for the Chicago Composers Forum and on the 2006 Northwestern University New Music Marathon planning committee.

 Also an accomplished instructor, Broberg has taught undergraduate through graduate level music theory, composition, contemporary music, form and analysis, counterpoint, music history, world music, popular music, jazz music, song writing and music production at institutions such as Northwestern University in Chicago, University of Minnesota in Minneapolis, Saint Olaf College in Northfield.
 Chicago College of Performing Arts at Roosevelt University in Chicago, University of Saint Thomas in Saint Paul, North Park University in Chicago and the Art Institutes International in Minneapolis.
-She is currently an Associate Professor of Music Composition at the University of North Texas in Denton, Texas.
+She is currently an Assistant Professor of Music Composition at the University of North Texas in Denton, Texas.